gardener/gardener/docs/concepts/scheduler.md

 The distance then is twice the Levenshtein distance of the region's base name plus a correction value based on the orientation and the provider.\
-If the orientations of shoot and seed candidate match, the correction value is 0, if they differ it is 2 and if either the seed's or the shoot`s region does not have an orientation it is 1.
+If the orientations of shoot and seed candidate match, the correction value is 0, if they differ it is 2 and if either the seed's or the shoot's region does not have an orientation it is 1.
 If the provider differs the correction value is additionally incremented by 2. \
 \
 Because of this a matching region with a matching provider is always prefered.